LBMC/RAPToR/README.md

 devtools::install_github("LBMC/RAPToR", build_vignettes = T)
 ```

-Installation of the RAPToR package itself should take under 20 seconds.
+When dependencies are met, installation of RAPToR should take under 20 seconds.